rkorlepa/iLab/README.md

 #### Functionality

 iLab currently supports to add/update/delete switches using GUI.
 Once added there are backend scrits which monitor the switches on daily basis to collect the inventory details, system uptime and idle time.
-If any discrepency in logging into the switch using the mgmt_ip or the console ports then a recurring mail is sent to the user to correct the details of the switch.
+If any discrepency in connecting to the switch throught mgmt_ip or the console ports then a recurring mail is sent to the user to correct the details of the switch.